Introduction

 Conformance V model

 In fact we intuitively follow this process when working on conformance but the knowledge on the relations between goals, requirements and evidence is often distributed in different applications, Excel files, is on paper and sometimes in our heads only.
-We use NOR-STA software platform to keep this information in one place even when we work on conformance to many standard or have our own specific goals.
+We use PREMIS software platform to keep this information in one place even when we work on conformance to many standard or have our own specific goals.

 When you apply the goal-based approach to manage conformance you have to explicitly specify relations between goals, requirements and evidence.
 This gives you traceability of all elements in the conformance process and high verifiability of achieved goals.